 Pat Flynn: One thing that’s interesting in business, and I’ve kind of noticed this ever since I started, is that there’s a lot of sub-worlds within this world of business, right?
-There not only are bloggers versus YouTubers versus podcasters—and I don’t mean versus like they’re pitted up against each other, but I mean just there’s different avenues of delivering content.
+There not only are bloggers versus YouTubers versus podcasters, and I don’t mean versus like they’re pitted up against each other, but I mean just there’s different avenues of delivering content.
 There’s also different avenues of business and niches, right?
 There’s the health and fitness space, there’s the entrepreneurship space, there’s personal development, there’s physical products and digital products, there’s software, there’s coaching.
 I mean, there’s a lot of subspaces where within that space alone, there’s some really interesting dynamics, some influencers, some knowledge and experiences, and yes, there are commonalities between all entrepreneurs in all realms.

-I mean, there’s a lot of ways to approach business, and in the world of buying and selling businesses and websites, specifically, a business comes to mind, and that is the people over at EmpireFlippers.com, and specifically, Justin and Joe, the founders, who I’ve known for a while.
-I got introduced to them, and Justin specifically, way back when I was doing niche sites back in 2010.
+Pat Flynn: I mean, there’s a lot of ways to approach business, and in the world of buying and selling businesses and websites, specifically, a business comes to mind, and that is the people over at EmpireFlippers.com, and specifically, Justin and Joe, the founders, who I’ve known for a while, and I got introduced to them and Justin specifically way back when I was doing niche sites back in 2010.
 And they sort of stopped just promoting these little tiny niche sites and selling those and buying those, and they’ve gone to much bigger, massive websites.
 And if you go to EmpireFlippers.com, you can actually see the websites that are for sale.
 They also help broker any selling that you might want to do of your website.
 You can kind of gauge to see what is on the market out there, how much these websites are being sold for, sometimes for the millions.

 Pat Flynn: Hey, Pat Flynn here.
-Thank you so much for joining me in Session 348 of The Smart Passive Income podcast.
+Thank you so much for joining me in Session 348 of the Smart Passive Income podcast.
 If you haven’t been here before, thank you so much.
-I hope you enjoy the episode and subscribe, because we have a lot of great content, not just in our backlog, but coming your way, too, especially as we close in on the end of 2018 here and move into, quite quickly, 2019.
+I hope you enjoy the episode and subscribe, because we have a lot of great content not just in our backlog, but coming your way, too, especially as we close in on the end of 2018 here and move into, quite quickly, 2019.
 We already have a great lineup and have recorded a number of episodes for next year already, so make sure you hit subscribe.
 My name is Pat Flynn, here to help you make more money, save more time, and help more people, too.

-And today, to help us, we have Justin from EmpireFlippers.com.
+Pat Flynn: And today, to help us, we have Justin from EmpireFlippers.com.
 And again, I’ve known Justin for quite a while, haven’t really been keeping up with what he’s been up to, so it was really interesting to have a conversation with him today to see how his business has changed and where his focus is.
-And he and his partner Joe and his team, they’re dedicated to helping you, if you’re interested in ever buying or selling a website, through every step of the process.
+And he and his partner Joe and his team, they’re dedicated to helping you, if you’re interested in every buying or selling a website, through every step of the process.
 It’s not just kind of like a thing where you can just flip a switch and boom, everything’s ready to go.
 There’s a lot of due diligence that’s required.

-Flippa.com is another website that kind of does the marketplace thing, but you know, you don’t get the kind of sort of attachment and the ability to have conversations with people like Justin and Joe.
+Pat Flynn: Flippa.com is another website that kind of does the marketplace thing, but you know, you don’t get the kind of sort of attachment and the ability to have conversations with people like Justin and Joe.
 And of course, it’s nice when you have people in your corner who can help you through the process.
 So, sit back, listen in, we have a lot to talk about today.
 Here is Justin from EmpireFlippers.com.